Monday, Wednesday: 5:30–8:20 pm.

 5. Sketchbook.
 5pts.

-Late projects assignment or missing a critique may result in a lowering of your project grade by one full letter.
+Late projects assignment or missing a critique may also result in a lowering of your project grade by one full letter.
 (Please read the Class Attendance Policy in the student hand book)

 The instructor has the right to keep student projects as examples, for displays, and/ or student exhibitions.
 Projects that are left in the studio or the instructor’s office will be discarded after one semester unless the student obtains permission from the instructor.